webpack/webpack.js.org/src/content/guides/asset-management.md

    [9] ./src/index.js 503 bytes {0} [built]
 ```

-If all went well, you should now see your icon as a repeating background, as well as an `img` element behind our `Hello webpack` text.
+If all went well, you should now see your icon as a repeating background, as well as an `img` element beside our `Hello webpack` text.
 If you inspect this element, you'll see that the actual filename has changed to something like `5c999da72346a995e7e2718865d019c8.png`.
 This means webpack found our file in the `src` folder and processed it!

 T> A logical next step from here is minifying and optimizing your images.
 Check out the [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) and [url-loader](/loaders/url-loader) for more on how you can enhance your image loading process.